How to Enable or Disable Grammar Check in Microsoft Edge

 Microsoft Edge is the default browser in Windows 11.
 However, users can switch to their preferred or favorite browser anytime.
 Edge is based on Chromium, similar to Google Chrome and other Chromium-based browsers today.

-Then click Settings and more (Alt+F), the 3 horizontal dots button on the top right corner, and select Settings.
+2. Click the Settings and more (Alt+F) menu (the three dots in the top right corner) and select Settings.

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge

-Right-click Edge > New > DWORD (32-bit) Value and create these three items and name them new using the table below:
+3. Right-click the Edge folder, select New > DWORD (32-bit) Value, and create these three items:

 - SpellcheckEnabled